 Does paw preference affect a dog's behavior or personality?

 Research suggests links between laterality and emotional tendencies.
 Some studies indicate left-pawed dogs may show more pessimistic responses in ambiguous situations, while dogs with weaker paw preferences may be more reactive to startling stimuli.
 These are population-level patterns, not fixed rules for any individual dog.
-If you're working on training, see our guide on how activity level affects your dog's daily needs for another angle on understanding your pet.
+If you are working on training, see the guide on how activity level affects your dog's daily needs for another angle on understanding your pet.

 Sources